Contextractor npm library

 console.log(`Extracted ${page.count} item(s)`);

-Routing output to the dataset destination inlines the extracted content in each record, so Dataset.open(...) can read it back directly.
-The default destination is the key-value store, where each record references its content by key.
+A *-dataset save token inlines the extracted content in each record, so Dataset.open(...) can read it back directly.
+A *-kvs token instead stores content in the key-value store, where each record references its content by key.

 Export stored content